How to Get Out of Factoring In 10 Steps

 You can ask your existing provider for an alternative product or seek an alternative provider.

 Even if your ultimate goal is to leave invoice finance completely, you might consider the interim step of moving from factoring to invoice discounting.
-This is likely to reduce your costs and give you the opportunity to retain the funding afforded by invoice finance whilst you take over the credit control function for your business from your factoring company.
+This is likely to reduce your costs and allow you to retain the funding afforded by invoice finance whilst you take over the credit control function for your business from your factoring company.

 Alternatively, you might consider a selective facility.
 Rather than submitting all your invoices for funding (whole turnover), you can pick and choose invoices to fund, often without any contractual lock-in at all.
 You can then dip in and out as your cash flow dictates.
 This can often be a good "safety blanket" option if a business is seeking to leave whole turnover factoring or discounting.